How To Lower Property Taxes: A Complete Guide

 2. Research Neighboring Home Values

 Doing your research about the home values in your neighborhood can pay off quickly.
-You can often find the value of the homes in your neighborhood as a free resource available to the public.
+You can often find the current market value of the homes in your neighborhood as a free resource available to the public.
 Once you have the information in hand, compare your property’s value to the homes around you.

 3. See If You Qualify For Tax Exemptions